cagilalsac/RMSCTIS/ReadMe.txt

 If you are using Visual Studio instead of Visual Studio Code, you should set the MVC project as the start up project.

-5) For Entity Framework Code First migration terminal commands:
+5.1) For Entity Framework Code First migration Visual Studio Code terminal commands:
-5.1) First "dotnet tool install --global dotnet-ef" command should be run.
+5.1.1) First "dotnet tool install --global dotnet-ef" command should be run.
-5.2) Then you need to change directory to the DataAccess folder entering "cd dataaccess".
+5.1.2) Then you need to change directory to the DataAccess folder entering "cd dataaccess".
 A new database migration (version) can be added with "dotnet-ef --startup-project ../MVC/ migrations add v1" command, v1 can be any unique name which hasn't been used before.
-5.3) Then the database migration is applied to the database by running "dotnet-ef --startup-project ../MVC/ database update" command.
+5.1.3) Then the database migration is applied to the database by running "dotnet-ef --startup-project ../MVC/ database update" command.
+5.2) For Entity Framework Code First migration Visual Studio Package Manager Console commands:
+5.2.1) Click Tools menu item in the Visual Studio menu then NuGet Package Manager -> Package Manager Console.
+5.2.2) Select the Default project where the DbContext class is created, which is DataAccess in our project.
+5.2.3) A new database migration (version) can be added with "add-migration v1" command, v1 can be any unique name which hasn't been used before.
+5.2.4) Then the database migration is applied to the database by running "update-database" command.

 6) For scaffolding:
 6.1) In the MVC layer, Microsoft.VisualStudio.Web.CodeGeneration.Design package is downloaded.
 6.2) The Templates folder under the MVC project folder should be copied to your MVC Web Application project folder.
 6.3) In the DataAccess layer, a class called DbFactory should be created and only connection string of the database should be modified in the CreateDbContext method.
 This class will be used for scaffolding operations (recommended to use).
+6.4.1.1) For Visual Studio Code scaffolding terminal commands:
-6.4) "dotnet tool install -g dotnet-aspnet-codegenerator" command should be run in the terminal.
+6.4.1.2) "dotnet tool install -g dotnet-aspnet-codegenerator" command should be run in the terminal.
-6.5) Change directory to MVC by "cd mvc" terminal command, then for creating the Users controller, its actions and views:
+6.4.1.3) Change directory to MVC by "cd mvc" terminal command, then for creating the Users controller, its actions and views:
 "dotnet aspnet-codegenerator controller -name UsersController --relativeFolderPath Controllers --useDefaultLayout --dataContext Db --model User" command should be run in the terminal.
+6.4.2.1) For Visual Studio scaffolding:
+6.4.2.2) Right-click on the /Controllers folder within the MVC project.
+6.4.2.3) Select Add and then Controller.
+6.4.2.4) In the dialog that appears, select MVC Controller with views, using Entity Framework.
+6.4.2.5) Choose the Model class (always an entity class, in this case User).
+6.4.2.6) Select the DbContext class which should be a class inheriting from the DbContext (in this case Db).
+6.4.2.7) If you want to generate views using the selected entity model, check the Generate views option.
+6.4.2.8) If you want to use jQuery Validation for client-side validation in the views, check Reference script libraries.
+If not checked, validation will be done server-side and client-side validation should be added manually for create and edit operations if desired.
+Do not check this option.
+6.4.2.9) If you want the generated views to use a layout view defined in _ViewStart.cshtml (typically /Views/Shared/_Layout.cshtml), check Use a layout page.
+You can leave the text box below empty because it is defined in _ViewStart.cshtml in our project.
+6.4.2.10) Optionally, you can change the Controller name to specify a different name for the generated controller.
-Now you can see UsersController under the Controllers folder and Users view folder under the Views folder of the MVC project.
+6.5) Now you can see UsersController under the Controllers folder and Users view folder under the Views folder of the MVC project.

 7.1) In the Business layer, Services folder is created and under this folder service classes with their interfaces